robbert-harms/MDT/docs/_dynamic_modules/compartment_models.rst

 =================
 It is possible to add additional parameter maps to the fitting and sampling results.
 These maps are meant to be forthcoming to the end user by providing additional maps of interest to the output.
+The extra results maps can be added to both the composite model as well as to the compartment models.
-By adding additional maps to a compartment one ensures that all composite models that use that compartment profit from the additionally calculated maps.
+By adding them to a compartment model one ensures that all composite models that use that compartment profit from the additional output maps.
-One can also add additional output maps to the composite models, but they do not have this advantage.
-Preferably one adds the additional maps to the compartment model.
-If that does not work because you need information from more than one compartment you can place the additional map computations in the composite model.

 In compartments, one can add extra/additional result maps by adding the bound function ``get_extra_result_maps`` to your compartment.
 As an example: